Webflix Token (WFX) Price Hits $0.0002 on Exchanges

-Webflix Token (CURRENCY:WFX) traded up 15% against the dollar during the 24-hour period ending at 22:00 PM Eastern on April 19th.
-Webflix Token has a market capitalization of $1.18 million and approximately $473.00 worth of Webflix Token was traded on exchanges in the last day.
-Over the last week, Webflix Token has traded up 27.2% against the dollar.
-One Webflix Token coin can now be purchased for approximately $0.0002 or 0.00000000 BTC on major exchanges.
+Webflix Token (CURRENCY:WFX) traded up 0.5% against the U.S. dollar during the 24-hour period ending at 12:00 PM Eastern on April 26th.
+Webflix Token has a total market capitalization of $971,634.41 and approximately $42.00 worth of Webflix Token was traded on exchanges in the last 24 hours.
+During the last seven days, Webflix Token has traded 5% lower against the U.S. dollar.
+One Webflix Token coin can now be purchased for about $0.0002 or 0.00000000 BTC on exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.